None of these tips are going to save your life but they might save you a little money, time or culturally unaware embarrassment.

 You Have to be at the Airport Earlier – Immigration requires you to be checked in at least one hour prior to your flight departure to use the information you submit to check up on you.
 Because they need this time the airlines are forced to close check-in one hour before departure so if you aren’t done and already in line for security an hour early you may have to wait for the next flight.

 In 2014 the government announced with great fanfare that the departure tax would be included in all airfare eliminating the line that travelers had to wait in before they got in the line to check in.
-It took three years to implement but by mid-2017 most airlines include the tax.
+It took three years to implement but by early-2018 most airlines include the tax in the ticket price.

 Blanket—Ask for a blanket.
 When you walk in to your hotel it might be 90° and 90% percent humidity but at two in the morning the air conditioning, a weather front or the altitude may catch you by surprise and at least once you’ll want the option of just pulling on a cover.
 Except in Deluxe and Luxury class hotels the beds are often made with only sheets.
 Blankets are nearly never be provided so ask when you check in.